 In that moment the voice of her 48-year-old self (a stoic Laura Dern) foretells her future born out of that single act of steely self-preservation, a deep dive into a devastating self-denial – a life of solitude, detachment, a promiscuous, workaholic path, with no deep emotional commitments or entanglements.

 An essential part of understanding how continual abuse can survive unchallenged, be it of a sexual, emotional, and/or physical nature, is tracing the stories we hypnotise ourselves into so we can objectively survive, the way memory plays tricks on us, what we remember, and what we choose to forget.

 This glamorisation of our own suffering by filtering the light of awareness – letting just enough shine through to create exotic shadows in places where desecrated reality used to be – creates an inevitable disconnect between the palpable world and our emotional reactions to it, total energy conserved and spent in covering up, blocking down, buckling your seat belt and soldiering through, all this converges into the simple need to be accepted, to be loved, no matter the pain.

-The Tale is a story of what we are willing to give up for this precious feeling that we are cherished above all others, that we are that special someone to someone else, the story of how abuse comes not in the guise of the obviously monstrous, but through the beautiful, deceitful object of affection, the most treacherous illusion lonely hearts can ever conjure.
+The Tale is a story of what we are willing to give up for this precious feeling that we are cherished above all others, that we are that special someone to someone else, on how abuse comes not in the guise of the obviously monstrous, but through the beautiful, deceitful object of affection, the most treacherous of illusions lonely hearts can ever conjure.

 Artistic faults, and inconsistencies be damned, this film is an act of pure courage, a masterclass in honesty.